omkar-thite/web50-projects-2020-x-search/Readme.md

 This is project 0 of CS50 Web Development Course.
-It's a clone website of google.com.
+It's a clone of google frontend.

 Search queries are sent to google's server and then user is presented with search results.

 Website also includes google's **image search** page and also **advanced search** page.
 below are screenshots of website.